 (c1) Community colleges shall report full-time equivalent (FTE) student hours for correction education programs on the basis of contact hours rather than student membership hours.
 No community college shall operate a multi-entry/multi-exit class or program in a prison facility, except for a literacy class or program.

-    The State Board shall work with the Division of Adult Correction of the Department of Public Safety on offering classes and programs that match the average length of stay of an inmate in a prison facility.
+The State Board shall work with the Division of Adult Correction and Juvenile Justice of the Department of Public Safety on offering classes and programs that match the average length of stay of an inmate in a prison facility.

 (d) Recodified as G.S.
 115D-5.1(a) by Session Laws 2005-276, s.
 8.4(a), effective July 1, 2005.

 (e) Repealed by Session Laws 1999-84, s.
 3, effective May 21, 1999.